 - Passbook is issued for this type of bank account

 - Premature withdrawal of the amount is permitted, provided a sum of amount is deducted as penalty

 Fixed Deposit Account

 FD or a fixed deposit account is another type of bank account that can be opened in any Public or Private sector bank.

-The list of important things that need to be known with respect to the fixed deposit account have been mentioned below:
+The list of important things that need to be known with respect to the fixed deposit account has been mentioned below:

 - It is a one time deposit and one time take away account.
 Under this type of account, the account holder needs to deposit a fixed amount of sum (as per their wish) for a fixed time period

-- The amount deposited in FD account can only be withdrawn all at once and not in installments
+- The amount deposited in FD account can only be withdrawn all at once and not in instalments

-- Banks pays interest on the fixed deposit account
+- Banks pay interest on the fixed deposit account

 - The rate of interest depends upon the amount you deposit and for the time duration of the FD

 - Full repayment of the amount is available before the maturity date of FD

 Shares and securities which can be held in electronic format constitute the DEMAT account.
 The DEMAT account also stands for Dematerialized Account.